 During the 30 to 45-day escrow period, your lender will set various checkpoints in order for their underwriters to approve your loan.
 This will likely include items like a home inspection, appraisal and requests for additional documentation.
-This process may take longer if you are getting an FHA or VA loan, which can require extra paperwork.
+This process may take longer if you are getting an FHA, VA or USDA loan, which can require extra paperwork.
 If you have had a change to your credit or income since you were pre-approved, further verification may be required.
+At this time, please try not to change your job.